-As a result of this body of technical work, the Buenavista target at Block 4 has now assumed the highest priority for drill testing in the near future.
-This is the Company's main focus during the first half of 2023.
-Additional geophysical anomalies provide a pipeline of potential drill targets at Block 4 to follow on from the planned drilling at Buenavista.
+As a result of this body of technical work, the Buenavista target at Block 4 (now renamed Buenavista Project) assumed the highest priority for drill testing, with the maiden scout drill testing program being started ahead of schedule on March 31, 2023..
+Drilling results should be available during June 2023.
+Additional geophysical anomalies provide a pipeline of potential drill targets to follow on from the current drilling at Buenavista.